 WATCH OUT Create or join a neighborhood watch program so that people in your neighborhood will help keep an eye on each other’s property.

-Joseph Pred is a trained EMT, firefighter, and disaster-management specialist whose expertise also encompasses public health, outdoor survival, and firearms safety.
-He is the head of all public safety and emergency services for the annual Burning Man festival, an ongoing experiment in outdoor survival.
+Joseph Pred is a trained EMT, hazardous materials technician, and disaster-management specialist whose expertise also encompasses public health, risk management, and fire safety.
+He was the head of all public safety and emergency services for the annual Burning Man festival for 18 years, an ongoing experiment in community and outdoor survival in a harsh desert environment.